-The recent changes to the United States tax code dramatically changed most American’s tax liabilities for the tax year 2018 and beyond.
+The recent changes to the United States tax code dramatically changed most American’s tax liabilities for the tax year 2019 and beyond.
 As of January 1, 2019, alimony has different tax implications for both the payer and the payee.
 If you expect to divorce this year, you should have some understanding of how this tax code change will affect you.

-Many couples rushed to finalize their divorces before the December 31, 2018 deadline to avoid the changes to alimony agreements.
-If you and your spouse started divorce proceedings in late 2018 or have not yet received a finalization decree, your divorce will fall under the new tax law, and any alimony agreement will fall under the new tax code for alimony taxability.
+Many couples rushed to finalize their divorces before the December 31, 2018 deadline to avoid the changes in the tax law.
+If you and your spouse started divorce proceedings in late 2018 or have not yet received a final decree, your divorce will fall under the new tax law.
+This change can have a significant impact depending on how much alimony you pay or receive.

 If you sell off real estate or other property to settle your divorce, the proceeds gained or paid could influence your capital gains tax liability.
 If you sell your home, you could then write off up to $250,000 in capital gains on your tax return for tax year 2019 if you file as single.

 The child tax credit has also doubled for tax year 2019, meaning each child under 17 is now worth $2,000 as a tax deduction instead of the previous $1,000.
 Depending on how much a custodial parent makes, this credit change can lead to significant savings on his or her tax return.
 The Tax Cuts and Jobs Act also altered tax liabilities for mortgage interest and state and local tax deductions and doubled the standard deduction for everyone.